AlexBHarley/deepstream.io-website/src/tutorials/integrations/cache-memcached/readme.md

+---
+title: Memcached Cache Connector
+description: Learn how to use Memcached with deepstream
+---

 #### What is Memcached?
 [Memcached](https://memcached.org/) is a distributed caching system.
 All its data is purely kept in memory which means two things: